orionprivate/weekly-privacy-digests/standards/style_guide.md

 No marketing language.
 The digest informs.
 It does not sell.

 No authorship signposts.
-Our read, we think, in our view, and every variant are banned.
+Our read, the read, we think, in our view, and every variant are banned.
 The publication owns every sentence, and the entry structure marks where fact ends and analysis begins.

 The digest never refers to itself, its sections, its standards, or its process in the body of an issue.